“Katherine Frith likens reading adverts to peeling an onion. She pinpoints three stages to reading adverts:

-This image above make reminisces with something I wish to try out with my portraits, these physical changes cause and impact of emotion, in this case I would say increased sadness, this rain, quite literally downpours the the images tone, and I wish to replicate a technique along these lines to a portrait to emphasise impact of a emotion that would display how the individual is feeling triggering a response upon the viewer.
+This image above makes reminds me of a technique I wish to try out with my portraits, these physical changes cause and impact of emotion, in this case I would say increased sadness, this rain, quite literally downpours the images tone, and I wish to replicate a technique along these lines to a portrait to emphasise impact of a emotion that would display that the individual is feeling sad.

 Can I think of any images that ‘exist only’ for me?

 No, images are for everyone to share, the closest someone can get to owning an image is the photographer who took it, even then, he or she does not own the subject.
 However it is understood that each image we view can feel personal to you.